-- FMC Charlotte is currently operating at a rate of 3.57 patients per station per day, or 89.21 percent of capacity. - The applicant demonstrates eligibility to add dialysis stations to its facility via the facility need methodology.
-The discussion regarding need methodology found in Criterion (1) is incorporated herein by reference. - There is an even greater facility need than is reflected in the facility need methodology calculations due to the certification of approved additional stations and relocations.
+- FMC-NC is currently operating at a rate of 4.23 patients per station per day, or 105.63 percent of capacity. - The applicant demonstrates eligibility to add dialysis stations to its facility via the facility need methodology.
+The discussion regarding need methodology found in Criterion (1) is incorporated herein by reference.